PYL-patidar/90DaysOfDevOps/2026/day-03/Linux-command-cheatSheet.md

 Networking commands <br>

  6) ip --> give ip address for a perticular device
- 7) ping--> send data packets in network check routing properly or not
+ 7) ping--> Test the network connectivity to send ICMP data packets
- 8) curl--> search a url for the internet
+ 8) ifconfig --> Display the status of the currently active interfaces
+ 9) curl--> transfer data to server using url
- 9) dig --> perform DNS lookups and display report of the DNS servers
+ 10) dig --> perform DNS lookups and display report of the DNS servers
+ 11) nslookup <domain> → Query DNS server

  File system commands<br>

- 10) mkdir --> make a directory
+ 12) mkdir --> make a directory
- 11) touch --> create a file
+ 13) touch --> create a file
- 12) cat --> show data of a file
+ 14) cat --> show data of a file
- 13) nohup --> runs in background of the system
+ 15) nohup --> runs in background of the system
- 14) rm --> delete a file or a empty directory
+ 16) rm --> delete a file or a empty directory
- 15) mv --> move form source to destination or also rename
+ 17) mv --> move form source to destination or also rename
- 16) cp --> copy file
+ 18) cp --> copy file
- 17) chmod --> modify the permission of a file or directory
+ 19) chmod --> modify the permission of a file or directory
- 18) chown --> change the ownership of file or folder
+ 20) chown --> change the ownership of file or folder
- 19) grep --> used to apply filter
+ 21) grep --> used to apply filter
- 20) head/tail --> top 10 line or bottom 10 line print
+ 22) head/tail --> top 10 line or bottom 10 line print